 While it’s good to know the basics of first aid for dehydration, it’s even better if you can avoid the condition in the first place.
 Fortunately, there are several easy steps you can take to protect yourself and your loved ones from dehydration.

-Medical-grade DripDrop ORS allows you to alleviate mild to moderate dehydration outside of a hospital setting and without the need for costly and painful IV therapy.
+Medical-grade DripDrop allows you to alleviate mild to moderate dehydration outside of a hospital setting and without the need for costly and painful IV therapy.
 Our patented formula is powerful enough to help patients suffering from dehydration caused by serious illnesses, including Ebola and cholera.
 But, it’s safe enough for everyday use.
-Plus, DripDrop ORS tastes amazing and comes in a variety of flavors you can enjoy hot or cold.
+Plus, DripDrop tastes amazing and comes in a variety of flavors.

 Besides focusing on hydration, you can make lifestyle choices to prevent dehydration.
 Try to limit strenuous activity when temperatures soar.
 Morning and evening hours tend to be cooler and are a great time to enjoy the outdoors without enduring oppressive midday heat.
 If you have to be outside, wear loose-fitting and lightweight clothing.
 Take breaks often to cool down whenever possible.